dragonfly-science/dragonfly-website/content/news/2012-06-13-mapping-paua.md

 <!--more-->

-The Paua Industry Council (PIC) has been developing data logging technology for fisheries management for a number of years, but recently got Dragonfly Science involved to analyse their data, extract the relevant information and present it in a useful way.

-A Marlborough-based paua fishing company, Saavid Fishing Ltd, has monitored its fishery using GPS-based technology for some years, and helped develop and trial a number of different data logging units for PIC.
-David Baker from Saavid Fishing is a commercial paua diver and his family makes a living from the fishery.
-He is also Chair of PauaMac7, the Paua Management Action Committee for Paua Management Area 7.
+A Marlborough-based pāua fishing company, Saavid Fishing Ltd, has monitored its fishery using GPS-based technology for some years, and helped develop and trial a number of different data logging units for PIC.
+David Baker from Saavid Fishing is a commercial pāua diver and his family makes a living from the fishery.
+He is also Chair of PauaMAC7, the Paua Management Action Committee for Paua Management Area 7.

 “Through PIC, the industry has been working with Nelson-based